 What kind of coffee is made from poop?

 There are a few popular types of coffee around the world, made from poop.
 But don’t worry, you’re not actually drinking the poop.
-It’s the coffee what was in one way or another in contact with dung and the digestive enzymes of the animals.
+It’s the coffee that was in one way or another in contact with dung and the digestive enzymes of the animals.
 Here are the most popular/well-known animal shit coffee types:

-- Civet cat poop coffee from Indonesia
+- Civet cat, Indonesia

-- Bat poop coffee from Costa Rica
+- Bat, Costa Rica

-- Monkey coffee from India
+- Monkey coffee India